 Solid Phase Extraction Cartridges and Disks Information

-Solid phase extraction (SPE) is an extraction method that uses a solid phase and a liquid phase to isolate one, or one type, of analyte from a solution.
-It is usually used to clean up a sample before using a chromatographic or other analytical method to quantify the amount of analyte(s) in the sample.
-The general procedure is to load a solution onto the SPE phase, wash away undesired components, and then wash off the desired analytes with another solvent into a collection tube.
-Solid-phase extractions use the same type of stationary phases as are used in liquid chromatography columns.
+Solid phase extraction (SPE) is a valuable sample preparation process.
+It uses a solid phase and a liquid phase of an analyte extracted from a solution.
+SPE is usually used to clean up a sample before using chromatography or other analytical methods to quantify the amount of analyte there is in a sample.
+SPE is more efficient than liquid/liquid extraction.
+It yields quantitative extractions that are easy to perform, it is rapid, and it can be automated.
+With SPE, many of the negatives associated with liquid/liquid extraction can be prevented; incomplete phase separations, disposal of large quantities of organic solvents, and the need for expensive and breakable glassware to name a few.
+The general procedure of SPE is to load a solution onto the SPE, wash away undesired components, and then wash off the desired analytes with another solvent into a collection tube.
+Solid phase extractions use the same type of stationary phases as are used in liquid chromatography columns.